sankalpmittal1911-BitSian/Machine-Learning-Courses-Assignments-Implementations/Info.md

 Researchers

 Many of the most well-known AI researchers have a strong presence on the web.
 Below I’ve listed around twenty and included links to their website, Wikipedia page, Twitter profile, Google Scholar profile, and Quora profile.
 Quite a few have done an Ask-Me-Anything on Reddit or a Quora Session so I’ve included that is well when applicable.

 I could include dozens more in a list like this.
 See Quora for more names.

-Sebastian Thrun (Wikipedia / Twitter / GScholar / Quora / AMA)
+Sebastian Thrun
-Yann Lecun (Wikipedia / Twitter / GScholar / Quora / AMA)
+Yann Lecun
-Nando de Freitas (Wikipedia / Twitter / GScholar / AMA) Andrew Ng (Wikipedia / Twitter / GScholar / Quora / AMA)
-Daphne Koller (Wikipedia / Twitter / GScholar / Quora / Quora Session)
+Nando de Freitas
+Andrew Ng
+Daphne Koller
-Adam Coates (Twitter / GScholar / AMA)
+Adam Coates
-Jürgen Schmidhuber (Wikipedia / GScholar / AMA) Geoffrey Hinton (Wikipedia / GScholar / AMA)
+Jürgen Schmidhuber
+Geoffrey Hinton
-Terry Sejnowski (Wikipedia / Twitter / GScholar / AMA)
+Terry Sejnowski
-Michael Jordan (Wikipedia / GScholar / AMA)
+Michael Jordan
-Peter Norvig (Wikipedia / GScholar / Quora / AMA)
+Peter Norvig
-Yoshua Bengio (Wikipedia / GScholar / Quora / AMA)
+Yoshua Bengio
-Ian Goodfellow (Wikipedia / Twitter / GScholar / Quora / Quora Session)
-Andrej Karpathy (Twitter / GScholar / Quora / Quora Session) Richard Socher (Twitter / GScholar / Interview)
+Ian Goodfellow
+Andrej Karpathy
+Richard Socher
-Demis Hassabis (Wikipedia / Twitter / GScholar / Interview)
+Demis Hassabis
-Christopher Manning (Twitter / GScholar)
+Christopher Manning
-Fei-Fei Li (Wikipedia / Twitter / GScholar / Ted Talk) François Chollet (Twitter / GScholar / Quora / Quora Session) Larry Carin (GScholar)
+Fei-Fei Li
+François Chollet
+Larry Carin
-Dan Jurafsky (Wikipedia / Twitter / GScholar)
+Dan Jurafsky
-Oren Etzioni (Wikipedia / Twitter / GScholar / Quora / AMA)
+Oren Etzioni

 Organizations

 There are a handful of well-known organizations that are dedicated to furthering AI research and development.
 Below are the ones with websites/blogs and Twitter accounts.

 OpenAI / Twitter (127K followers)